+Intro needs to narrow more towards the end

+Focus on question of how determinate or not plant growth is

+usually measured only as seeds, and all vegetative growth

+hypothesis that is consider replacement, more determinate than we think [[This does suggest a comparison figure whereas I argued to take that out.
+Hmm.
+Maybe putting in Suppmatt with quoting max RA in text is sufficient.
+Or table?]]

+Focus on productive part of plant - -is it growing?
+Need to consider replacement.

 Introduction

 A fundamental trade-off faced by all organisms is how to partition available energy into growth versus reproduction (Obeso 2002; Wright et al. 2005; Weiner et al. 2009; Wenk & Falster 2015).
 Greater investment in growth translates to more rapid height increases and/or greater leaf area, resulting in greater access to light and higher photosynthetic yield, in turn leading to improved competitive outcomes and consequently higher survival (Wright et al. 2010).
 In contrast, reproductive production directly and immediately increases fitness through seed production, but will have a future negative effect of plant growth.
 Quantifying the lifetime pattern of a plant’s investment into vegetative versus reproductive tissues is a prerequisite to diverse research questions including constructing life history tables, parameterizing growth models, modelling global energy sinks, and describing what tissue types are present to consumers and decomposers within an ecosystem.